Im2008/Ian_2025/navigation/about.md

 permalink: /about/
 ---

 My Name is Ian Manangan and I'm a Junior at Del Norte Highschool.
-My hobbies are volleyball, biking, programming,
+My hobbies are volleyball, biking, programming, and playing basketball occasionally.
+After school, I usually do my homework, practice volleyball, and workout towards the end of the day.